Join for FREE

 Is more inclined to hover than Common Buzzard, though that will also often do so.
 In Asia, pale phase Upland Buzzard can be similar, but lacks the dark tail band and belly patch.

-Breeds Europe, Asia, Alaska, Canada and; most if not all populations are migratory, wintering south of the breeding areas.
+Breeds Arctic and subarctic regions of Europe, Asia, Alaska, and Canada; most if not all populations are migratory, wintering south of the breeding areas.

 Breeds on arctic and mountain tundra; winters mostly in wilder coastal areas, open prairies, farmland and marshes.

 Hunts harrier-like low over the ground with frequent interludes of hovering.
 Glides with wings markedly angled at carpal joint.